cepdnaclk/e19-co227-digital-reporting-of-technical-visits/docs/README.md

 3. Job Cards
     * In assiged task list page, user can see the all information about the task.
     * After doing the task, user can see the job done card.
+4. Technician Form
+    * User can fill this form instead of using a paper.
+    * There is a digital signature ba also.
-4. SideBar
+5. SideBar
     * User can navigate through pages using sidebar.
-5. Logout Page
+6. Logout Page

 See the prototype of the mobile app interface [here](https://www.figma.com/proto/ZJFEjCkwhxeERxmkAQdxP1/VisitLog?type=design&node-id=7-2&t=Nw2wuyAjBMAtArIR-0&scaling=scale-down&page-id=0%3A1&starting-point-node-id=7%3A2)